ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 Compared to Mergesort, the partitioning process is completely in-place, but on the other hand we cannot be certain that the internal order between equal elements are preserved.
 This means that Quicksort is not a stable algorithm, and we have no guarantee for a good time complexity.
-Here is how we can categorise Quicksort according the three parameters from @sec:terminology:
+Here is how we can categorise Quicksort according the three parameters from @sec:sorting-1:terminology:

 - In-place: *yes*, we do not have to create any intermediate arrays.
 - Stable: *no*, equal elements might change order.